Martafinoc/HQcolon-IML/README.md

   │   ├── subXXXX
   │   │   └── ...
 ```
+### Fluid-filled Colon Segments
-To segment the fluid-filled p[arts of the colon we used an interactive machine learning pipeline with RootPainter.
-This repository contains the pre-processing steps to produce the dataset for RootPainter, and the post processing steps to refine the predictions produced by RootPainter.
+To segment the fluid-filled parts of the colon we used an interactive machine learning pipeline with RootPainter.
+This repository contains the pre-processing steps to produce the dataset for RootPainter, and the post processing steps to refine the predictions produced by RootPainter and combine the gas-filled segments with the fluid-filled segments, to produce full colon segmentations.
 The RootPainter project is available here: https://osf.io/8tkpm/.

 ## Create Meshes
 In the last step, the segmented `.mha` file is transformed into meshes to a `.ply` file.